psycopg/psycopg/docs/basic/install.rst

     At the time of writing we don't distribute binary packages for Apple M1 (ARM) processors.

-If you platform is not supported you should proceed to a :ref:`local installation <local-installation>` or a :ref:`pure Python installation
+If your platform is not supported you should proceed to a :ref:`local installation <local-installation>` or a :ref:`pure Python installation
 <pure-python-installation>`.